whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 - If you can't get Fn keys to work (namely touchpad enable/disable), try loading all kexts except CC from Clover in which case BrcmFirmwareData needs to load instead of BrcmFirmwareRepo.

 ## Changelog

+September 28, 2019
+- Deleted some entries in /config.plist/ACPI/DSDT/Fixes and added an SSDT to make the laptop behave more like MBP14,1: FixMutex, FixIPIC, FixHPET, SSDT-HPET.aml.

 September 27, 2019
 - Added back MATH and LDR2 devices: SSDT-MATHLDR2_STA.aml.